Subtitle: Rumplestiltskin and Neal are both basically horrible people

 But there was a lot to love in this episode and much less to rage at than last week, or than I expected, truly.
 I only really disliked two things and they are related in theme and reality.
 Rumplestiltskin and Neal are both basically horrible people.
 I don’t even find them interestingly horrible.
 I would definitely trade Tinker Bell for one or both.

-We start in Neverland.
-Emma’s Magic Map is leading our favourite fivesome astray.
+Emma’s Magic Map is leading our favorite fivesome astray.
 Or is it?
 Hook explains that Peter is moving his camp, playing games, like he does.
 So all the tromping they’ve been doing is for naught.
 Regina suggests magic for the fifty thousandth time but everyone tells her no for the fifty thousandth time.
-Hook claims Pan’s magic is stronger than Regina’s and any attempts to magic them in will result in their death.
+Hook claims Pan’s magic is stronger than Regina’s magic and any attempts to magic them in will result in their death.
 Regina pouts but everyone sides with Hook because they like him better.

 But of course she does.